 He was co-author of the Penguin Good Australian Wine Guide for 14 years up to 2007.
 The final edition won the Gold Ladle (first place) in the ‘best drink guide book’ category at the World Food Media Awards.
 He published ‘Max Schubert, Winemaker’ – a biography of Penfolds Grange creator Max Schubert – in 1996 and ‘Words on Wine’ in 1997.

-Since 1984 he has won eight awards for wine writing.
-The latest is the Wine Communicator of the Year for 2008.
+Since 1984 he has won nine awards for wine writing.
+The latest is the 2018 Legend of the Vine, awarded by Wine Communicators of Australia for his outstanding contribution to the Australian wine industry.
 Happily, the life of a wine writer involves plenty of food, travel and wine, which happen to be three of his main loves.
 His other hobbies are music, reading, fly-fishing, bush-walking, sailing, tennis and skiing.

 - Trying to describe wine is like trying to catch a butterfly in a net.
 It’s a pity we even try, but some of have to at least make an attempt to describe wine and explain why we like or dislike it.